miniscruff/dotfiles/README.md

 On a new machine download git and clone this repo.
 Then run the install.sh script.

+Copy a few manual folders into the home directory:
+1. `.fonts`: as it has paid fonts

 ## How to add

 Files inside settings are symlinked into the home directory on install.